Jakkaphan-Chalongdej/Jakkaphan-Chalongdej/README.md

 -------------

 I am a Back-end development expert with more than 3 years of experience in this field.
-I can quickly create APIs for websites using Nestjs, PostgreSQL.
+I can quickly create APIs for websites using Nestjs, PostgreSQL, MySQL, SQL Server.

 * 🌍  I'm based in Bangkok.
 * ✉️  You can contact me at [jakkahan.c@outlook.com](mailto:jakkahan.c@outlook.com)